sheumann/AFPBridge/README.md

     afp://[user[:password]@]server[:port]/volume

+The server can be specified using an IP address or host name.
+A host name can only be used if the DNS server you are using can resolve it; other ways of naming systems on the local network are not supported.

 It is also possible to use the AFP Mounter control panel to connect to AFP servers over AppleTalk (not relying on AFPBridge).
 The form of URLs for that is:

     afp:/at/[user[:password]@]server[:zone]/volume